Detective fiction: C. Auguste Dupin

 Le Chevalier C. Auguste Dupin is a fictional character created by Edgar Allan Poe.
 Dupin made his first appearance in Poe's "The Murders in the Rue Morgue" (1841), widely considered the first detective fiction story.
 He reappears in "The Mystery of Marie Rogêt" (1842) and "The Purloined Letter" (1844).

 C. Auguste Dupin is generally acknowledged as the prototype for many fictional detectives that were created later, including Sherlock Holmes by Arthur Conan Doyle and Hercule Poirot by Agatha Christie.
 Conan Doyle once wrote, "Each [of Poe's detective stories] is a root from which a whole literature has developed...
 Where was the detective story until Poe breathed the breath of life into it?"

 Ellery Queen

-Ellery Queen is a fictional detective created by American writers Manfred Bennington Lee and Frederic Dannay, as well as the joint pseudonym for the cousins Dannay and Lee.
+Ellery Queen is a fictional detective created by American writers Manfred Bennington Lee and Frederic Dannay, who were cousins, as well as their joint pseudonym.
 He first appeared in The Roman Hat Mystery (1929), and starred in more than 30 novels and several short story collections.
 During the 1930s and much of the 1940s, Ellery Queen was possibly the best known American fictional detective.